3 Things to Learn for This Tax Season

 If you’re paying any portion of a loved one’s medical expenses, the AARP offers advice on potential tax breaks:

-- Medical expense deductions: If you’re providing more than 50 percent of your relative’s support, you may be able to deduct the portion of medical expenses over 10 percent of your adjusted gross income (7.5 percent if you’re 65 or older).
+- Medical expense deductions: If you’re providing more than 50 percent of your relative’s support, you may be able to deduct the portion of medical expenses over 10 percent of your adjusted gross income.

-- Nonrelatives: You may qualify for deductions for a nonrelative if they were a member of your household for the entire tax year.
+- Nonrelatives: You may qualify for deductions for a nonrelative if they were a member of your household for at least six months of the year.

 - Types of expenses: Costs of food, housing, medical care, clothing, transportation and bathroom modifications required for medical reasons can qualify for tax deductions.
 Caregivers may be able to deduct costs of prescriptions, long-term care services, copays, deductibles and other out-of-pocket costs not covered by health insurance.
 Tax credits may also be available for caregivers who work but pay for care for relatives who cannot be left alone.